 Acrobatic Gymnastics (ACRO) officially joined the FIG in 1999.
 Practised by men and women alike, dynamic Sports Acrobatics are among the oldest known disciplines.
 The sport was practised as early as the ancient Egyptian period, as we can see in certain frescos.
 Its name comes from the Greek acrobateo, meaning to rise or go forth.
-The discipline requires courage and stamina, while demanding flexibility and skill.
+The discipline requires courage and stamina while demanding flexibility and skill.
 Exercises are accompanied by music, harmoniously in keeping with gymnasts’ choreography, body movements and musical culture.

 Acrobatic Gymnastics (ACRO) favours body control in various positions, both on the ground and in the air.
 For this reason, the sport is welcomed and very often included in the training programme of pilots, cosmonauts and parachutists.
-Acrobatics is practised as Men’s, Women’s or Mixed Pairs, as Women’s Groups (3 gymnasts) or as Men’s Groups (4 gymnasts).
+Acrobatics is practiced as Men’s, Women’s or Mixed Pairs, as Women’s Groups (3 gymnasts) or as Men’s Groups (4 gymnasts).
 Time allowed for each exercise is 2:30.
 The floor area measures 12 x 12 meters.
-The exercises must include a harmonious combination of choreography, collective acrobatic elements (holds, throws, catches) and individual acrobatic elements (floor acrobatic series), all in perfect synchronisation.
+The exercises must include a harmonious combination of choreography, collective acrobatic elements (holds, throws, catches) and individual acrobatic elements (floor acrobatic series), all in perfect synchronization.

 Here is a sample of routines from the five disciplines in Acrobatic Gymnastics:

-Acrobatic Gymnastics Document
+Acrobatic Gymnastics Documents

-You will find up to date Programs and Documents under this section.
+You will find up-to-date Programs and Documents under this section.
 Please note that programs and documents are updated regularly and are the property of Alberta Gymnastics Federation.

 All F.I.G.
 Acrobatic Gymnastics Rules, Click HERE.